anphase/pypdftk/README.md

 ## pypdftk tmp path

-By default, tmp path used automatically determined by the tempfile.mkstemp() function.
+By default, tmp path used is automatically determined by the tempfile.mkstemp() function.
 You can override it with the `PYPDFTK_TMP_PATH` environment variable if you're having issues.

 ## Licence